jodykpw/ansible-ubuntu-docker-playbook/README.md

 ## 📚 Available playbooks

-- 📖 `init-localhost-server.yml` Is an Ansible playbook tailored for deploying configurations and initializing services on the local machine itself.

-- 📖 `init-remote-server.yml` Is an Ansible playbook designed for remote server initialization and configuration.
+- 📖 `init-server.yml` Is an Ansible playbook designed for server initialization and configuration.

 - 📖 `docker.yml` Integrated with the [geerlingguy/ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker).